LogoLogo

 • POST data to the /infer endpoint on localhost:8000, which is being forwarded from the Docker container.

-• The agent will handle the request, infer the model, and return the result.
+• The agent system will handle the request, infer the model, and return the result.

-1. Interacting with the Agent: If you prefer to interact with the agent directly, you can also enter the container’s interactive mode and run commands.
+1. Interacting with the Agent System: If you prefer to interact with the agent system directly, you can also enter the container’s interactive mode and run commands.

 docker exec -it <container_id> bash